-- Provide the agent with up-to-date and accurate information about TOP and our courses, and keep them informed about student applications they lodged to TOP; - Provide the agent with adequate training regarding appropriate conduct; - · Inform the agent of any changes regarding visa requirements or visa application processes;

-- Nominate a person to act as a point of contact and liaison with the agent; and - Monitor the agent's activities and taking corrective actions if we become aware that an agent may be in breach of their contract terms with us or engaging in unethical activity.
-To that effect, we have established and adopted the International Agent Monitoring Policy to ensure the monitoring of agent's compliance.
+- Provide the agent with up-to-date and accurate information about TOP and its courses, and keep them informed about student applications they lodged to TOP; - Provide the agent with adequate training regarding appropriate conduct; - Inform the agent of any changes regarding visa requirements or visa application processes; - Nominate a person to act as a point of contact and liaison with the agent; and, - Monitor the performance and activities of agents on an ongoing basis and take corrective actions if TOP becomes aware that an agent may be in breach of their contract terms with it or engaging in unethical activity.
+To that effect, TOP has established and adopted the International Agent Monitoring Policy to ensure the monitoring of agent's compliance.